 Pursuing the idea of significant world events, I look to 1977 as a significant date.
 1977 was the arguable beginning of the home computer revolution with the release of the Apple II.
 The next few years saw releases of the Atari 400/800 (1979), the IBM PC (1981), and the Commodore 64 (1982).
 The world changed over those years, solidified by the advent of Lotus 1–2–3 in 1983 and dBase II in 1984, which changed the working world.
 Many people who reached high school and the working world in the early 1980s were affected greatly by the personal computer.
 If I want to coin catchy phrases, I can call those people, born between 1959 and 1971, the “PC generation” (with apologies to Mac users).
 The PC generation grew up in an analog world but entered adulthood as that world shifted into the digital age.

 Similarly, the coming of the World Wide Web to the general public in 1994 (when the PC generation was aged 23 to 35 and baby boomers 36 to 48) marked the beginning of another significant shift in how people did things and thought of themselves.
-The PC generation was primed to adapt the new Internet era, but it wasn’t until after 2001 that the Internet became a “must,” and not until 2006 that smartphones revolutionized mobile habits.
+The PC generation was primed to adapt to the new Internet era, but it wasn’t until after 2001 that the Internet became a “must,” and not until 2006 that smartphones revolutionized mobile habits.
 The digitized generation is, for me, anyone who was born after 1996.
 These people have never known a world without the Internet, the War on Terror, 100+ cable TV channels, and cell phones (smartphones since 2007).
 This generation’s existence has been thoroughly digitized with entertainment on demand requiring very little effort.
-They are the digitized generation, their lives a constantly repeating loop of audio/video experiences and text app communications.
+Don’t underestimate how much this has affected how they view their interactions with the world.
+These people are the digitized generation, their lives a constantly repeating loop of audio/video experiences and text app communications.
 Now, this generation is reaching adulthood — the first generation with fewer real-life opportunities than previous generations.

 Then there’s the COVID-19 pandemic.
 It is a hugely significant event that changes how people do things and think about their future.
 Exactly how, we will not know for years.
 Like the Kennedy assassination and the 9/11 attacks, the pandemic will be the defining event of a generation.
 Using the concept that the formative ages are 5 to 17 years old, we would define the COVID generation as people born between 2003 and 2015.
 There is overlap between the COVID generation and the digitized generation, with the pandemic lockdowns reinforcing the digital side of life and communication.
 We will see over the next two decades how these people, in 2021 under the age of 25, respond to the pandemic’s aftereffects.

 That leaves us with the in-between generation.
 These children of baby boomers, born between 1971–1983, came of age came after the PC revolution and before 9/11.
-This is not a lost generation but one caught between recognized cultural trends.
+This is not a lost generation, but one caught between recognized cultural trends.
 Calling them “Generation X” is a bit of an insult.
-These people are now 38 to 49 years old, the prime advertising demographic that few can define and few listen to.
+These people are now 40 to 52 years old, the prime advertising demographic that few can define and few listen to.
 They have the chance to become political power brokers.
 Will they take it?

 A Table of Generations